CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/NET.1.1 network architecture and design.md

 * Specifications on how to secure WAN and radio links
 * Connection of terminals to switching components, connections between network elements and use of communication protocols,
 * Redundancy mechanisms for all network elements,
-* Address concept for IPv4 and IPv6 as well as associated routing and switching concepts,
+* Address concept for IPv4 and IPv6 as well as related routing and switching concepts,
 * virtualized networks in virtualization hosts including NVO,
 * Setting up, connecting and securing private clouds as well as secure connection of virtual private clouds, hybrid clouds and public clouds,
 * Network design specifications for secure administration and monitoring of the IT infrastructure.